microsoft/WhatTheHack/062-EntraIDB2B/Coach/Solution-02.md

 Verify that Authorization Endpoint and Token Endpoint reflects the change.

-Copy the Client ID from the Azure Portal by navigation Azure Active Directory - App Registration - Overview - Application (client) ID.
+Copy the Client ID from the Azure Portal by navigation Entra ID - App Registration - Overview - Application (client) ID.

 No need to put the Client Secret in the form.